ibm-cloud-docs/EventStreams/streaming_cos_sql.md

 {{site.data.keyword.sqlquery_full}} consumes batches of events from Kafka and stores the data as Parquet objects in the
 {{site.data.keyword.cos_short}} service.
 The process is triggered by submitting an SQL landing statement to {{site.data.keyword.sqlquery_short}}.

-Complete the following steps to start the streams landing. {: shortdesc}
+Complete the following steps to start the streams landing.

 ## Step 1.
 Install the prerequisites
 {: #step1_install_prereqs}